- Cape Fear Museum

 - Dairy Farm Invoice, May 21, 1898

-Description: This Coolmore Stock and Dairy Farm invoice measures 8 1/2 by 4 1/2 inches.
+This Coolmore Stock and Dairy Farm invoice measures 8 and 1⁄2 8 .5 by 4 and 1⁄2 4.5 inches.
 The account on the invoice belonged to Captain John F. Divine of Wilmington and shows a balance of $35.20 for butter, charged between January and May 1898.

 This dairy statement was among these papers and is from J. C. Powell of the Coolmore Stock and Dairy Farm.
-The Coolmore Plantation is located just outside of Tarboro, N.C., and was constructed between 1858 and 1860 for Dr. Joseph John Willis Powell (1807-1861) and his wife Martha B. Whitaker (1820-1892).
+The Coolmore Plantation is located just outside of Tarboro, NC., and was constructed between 1858 and 1860 for Dr. Joseph John Willis Powell (1807 to 1861) and his wife Martha B. Whitaker (1820 to 1892).
 Powell was a wealthy cotton planter and physician.

-John Francis Divine (1830-1906) was born in Glasgow, Scotland, but came to America sometime before the Civil War.
+John Francis Divine (1830 to 1906) was born in Glasgow, Scotland, but came to America sometime before the Civil War.
 Mr. Divine served in the Confederate Army as a quartermaster and was promoted to captain in the 27th Regiment Co.
-A of the N.C.
+A of the NC.
 Infantry stationed at Fort Macon.
-He came to Wilmington in 1865 as a master machinist for the Wilmington & Weldon Railroad.
-In 1874, Divine and his wife, Augusta Elizabeth Howle (1932-1906), purchased the Lazarus House located at 314 Mulberry Street.
+He came to Wilmington in 1865 as a master machinist for the Wilmington and Weldon Railroad.
+In 1874, Divine and his wife, Augusta Elizabeth Howle (1932 to 1906), purchased the Lazarus House located at 314 Mulberry Street.
 Mulberry was changed to Grace Street around 1897.
-This home, built around 1814, was originally owned by a wealthy, local merchant, Aaron Marks Lazarus (1774-1841).
+This home, built around 1814, was originally owned by a wealthy, local merchant, Aaron Marks Lazarus (1774 to 1841).